aaron-grau/curic/html-css/projects/aa_times/solution/README.md

 # Phase 2: The Main Content

-For the next phase we will be adding some of the latest App Academy Times news in a grid-like html structure.
+For the next phase we will be adding some of the latest App Academy Times news using a flexible grid system.

-Use the `app/assets/copy` folder to copy and paste in some content for each section and then build the html around it.
-But first, let's make sure we have a flexible website by using a grid system.
+- The `app/assets/copy` folder contains the content for each section.
+We will copy and paste then build the html around it, but first, let's make sure we have a flexible application by using a custom grid system.

 ## Custom Flexible Grid